Bwc-20/KANN_Code1/README.md

 # About The Project
 KANN: Knowledge-embedded asynchronous deep p-neural network for prostate cancer metastasis prediction

-There are two implementations of our KANN, including KANN (NPCP) and KANN (cBioPortal), corresponding to the two datasets used in this study, NPCP and cBioPortal, respectively.
-Both implementations differ only in the gene layer, others are the same.
-The codes for both implementations and their used datasets are stored in the above folders NPCP and cBioPortal, respectively.
+Our KANN is validated on two datasets, NPCP and cBioPortal, respectively.
+The details of these datasets as well as the codes and validation results for KANN are stored in the above folders NPCP and cBioPortal, respectively.
+The code files for the implementation of KANN in the above folders are the same, but the data files in these folders are different.

 # Getting Started
 To get a local copy up and running, follow these simple steps